keithrbennett/rexe/README.md

 date: 2019-02-15
 ---

 [Caution: This is a long article!
-You might want to skim the section headings and source code first.
+Feel free to skim the section headings and source code first.
 Many sections can be skipped without sacrificing comprehensibility of the rest of them.
 ]